Downloading Kung FuWhy You Can't Read Your Way to Understanding

 We know how learning works.
 We know that higher-order thinking is built by corrected practice, not by reading and discussion.
 We know that the emotional barriers are real and that the answer is better environments, not tougher students.
 The research is not ambiguous.
 The question is whether we will build systems that reflect what we know, or keep building ego shields and calling them education.

 Adriaan de Groot, Thought and Choice in Chess (1946; English translation 1965).
 De Groot showed chess positions to masters for five seconds; they reproduced them almost perfectly.
 But with randomly arranged pieces, masters performed no better than beginners, demonstrating that the advantage is pattern recognition, not raw memory.
 The chunking interpretation was developed by William Chase and Herbert Simon in “Perception in Chess,” Cognitive Psychology 4, no. 1 (1973): 55-81.
-Chase and Simon estimated that a chess master stores somewhere between 50,000 and 100,000 chunk patterns in long-term memory.↩︎
+Herbert Simon and Kevin Gilmartin then estimated that a chess master stores somewhere between 10,000 and 100,000 chunk patterns in long-term memory: “A Simulation of Memory for Chess Positions,” Cognitive Psychology 5, no. 1 (1973): 29-46.↩︎

 John R. Hayes, “Cognitive Processes in Creativity,” in Handbook of Creativity, ed.
 J. A. Glover, R. R. Ronning, and C. R. Reynolds (Plenum, 1989).
 Hayes studied 500 notable works by 76 composers and found that only three were composed before year ten of the composer’s career.↩︎